CGNS/cgns.github.io/CGNS-ReST-site/source/standard/CGIO/CGNS_CGIO_database.rst

   :Parameters:
      - :code:`int cgio_num`
-        IN: Indentifier for the open database file.
+        IN: Identifier for the open database file.
      - :code:`double *rootid`
         OUT: Node identifier for the root node of the database.